thanos-io/thanos/docs/proposals-accepted/202206-active-series-limiting-hashring.md

 This GetRef interface returns a [SeriesRef](https://pkg.go.dev/github.com/prometheus/prometheus/storage#SeriesRef) when a set of labels is passed to it.
 If the SeriesRef is 0, it means that that set of labels is not cached, and any sample with that set of labels will generate a new active series.
 This data can also be fetched from a new endpoint like `api/v1/getrefmap` and merged across replicas.

-This approach would also add another mode to Receive apart from Router, Ingestor & RouterIngestor, called **“Validator”** which could actually be a Receive instance in front of Receive hashring.
+This approach would add validation logic within Receive Router, which we can call as **“Validator”**.
+This can be optionally enabled via flags and a Validator can be used in front of a Receive Hashring.
 This is where we can get data from hashring Receivers and merge them to limit remote write requests.

 The implementation would be as follows,

 * Implement configuration option for global series limit (which would be the same for each tenant initially) i.e `globalSeriesLimit`
-* Implement **Validator** mode in Receive, which can recognize other Receive replicas and call the `api/v1/status/tsdb` endpoint for a tenant on each replica and merge the count of HEAD series i.e `currentSeries`
+* Implement validation logic in Receive Router mode, which can recognize other Receive replicas and call the `api/v1/status/tsdb` endpoint for a tenant on each replica and merge the count of HEAD series i.e `currentSeries`
 * Implement an endpoint in Receive, `api/v1/getrefmap`, which when provided with a tenant id and a remote write request returns a map of SeriesRef and labelsets
-* We can then merge this with maps from other replicas, in Receive Validator, and get the number of series for which `SeriesRef == 0` for all replicas.
+* We can then merge this with maps from other replicas, and get the number of series for which `SeriesRef == 0` for all replicas.
 This is the increase in the number of active series if the remote write request is ingested i.e `increaseOnRequest`.
 For example,

 <img src="../img/get-ref-map.png" alt="SeriesRef Map merge across replicas" width="600"/>

 * The above merged results may be exposed as metrics by Validator
 * Each remote write request is first intercepted by a Validator, which perform the above and calculates if the request is under the limit.
-* [Request-based limits](https://github.com/thanos-io/thanos/issues/5404) can also be implemented within the Validator mode.
+* [Request-based limits](https://github.com/thanos-io/thanos/issues/5404) can also be implemented with such approach.

 So, the limiting equation in this case becomes `globalSeriesLimit >= currentSeries + increaseOnRequest`.